Have you ever heard of the Rastro?

 The Rastro: a must-see in Madrid.
 It is the best-known market in Spain and the largest in Europe.
 You can find everything you want there, from collector’s watches to old military uniforms, vintage clothes, comics, and then ending with missives exchanged fifty years ago.
 Notice for lovers of thrift stores.
 You will not be disappointed!

 It takes place every Sunday and on bank holidays in the La Latina district in the heart of Madrid from 9:00 a.m. to 3:00 p.m.
 Created in 1740, it has welcomed sellors for generations.
 The Rastro isn’t just a flea market, it’s more, you just have to pay attention.
 It is anchored in the daily life of the people of Madrid.
-Ask the traders how long they have been selling at Rastro and you will be surprised to learn some were already selling at the age of 8 and today there are 70!
+Ask the traders how long they have been selling at Rastro and you may be surprised to find some have been selling from the age of 8 to well into their 70s.
 The inhabitants grew up in these streets, among the antiques; many of them went there with their grandparents, their parents, and now with their children and even grandchildren.
 It is beautiful to see all this mix of ages, cultures, dialects in only one place.

 Do you know the origin of the name «El Rastro»?